himanshuskyrockets/DinoRun/README.md

 # Support
 If you have any issues or questions about DinoRun Trex-Cartoon, open an issue on the Github repository.

+# Credits:
+We would like to extend our gratitude to the  creators for the assets used in DinoRun Trex-Cartoon.

+The use of these assets has greatly contributed to the success of DinoRun Trex-Cartoon, and we are deeply appreciative of the hard work and dedication of these creators.

 **************************************************************
 # We hope you enjoy playing DinoRun Trex-Cartoon!
 ***************************************************************